Thorough & Detailed Residential Inspection Services

 CRUMBLING FOUNDATION INFORMATION

 Upwards of 35,000 homes in a radius of Stafford Springs, Connecticut, are facing the potential for a failed concrete foundation due to the possible presence of a naturally occurring iron sulfide, pyrrhotite, in their concrete foundation.
-The concrete originated from the JJ Mottes Concrete Company in Stafford Springs, Connecticut, during the years 1983 – 2015.
+The concrete originated from the JJ Mottes Concrete Company in Stafford Springs, Connecticut, during the years 1983 – present.
 The mineral is found in a Willington, Connecticut, quarry that no longer supplies aggregate for residential foundations.

 Pyrrhotite causes the slow deterioration of the concrete when exposed to oxygen and water.
 While the presence of pyrrhotite indicates the potential for concrete deterioration, its existence alone does not necessarily cause it.